 In the ERP space, there are several well-known names.
 Some of these top ERP systems include those offered by Oracle, SAP, and Microsoft.
 These brands have made a name for themselves by creating versatile products designed for organizations across industries.

-Public sector agencies tend to have stricter, more complicated workflows which standard functionality often can’t support without extensive customization.
+Public sector agencies tend to have stricter, more complicated workflows that standard functionality sometimes can’t support without extensive customization.
 For this reason, you may want to consider a smaller ERP vendor that is more industry-specific.

 7. Enlist Third-Party Support

-Try as you may to avoid it, vendor bias is still very real.
+Try as you might to avoid it, vendor bias is still very real.
 Even if you minimize it, you may still be accused of it.